richardwilkes/gcs_master_library/Library/Markdown/Help/Interface/Character Template.md

 # Character Templates
 Templates are collections of elements from all the possible types.
 They consist of [traits](./Trait.md "Trait"), [skills](./Skill.md "Skill"), [spells](./Spell.md "Spell"), [Equipment](./Equipment.md "Equipment") and even a [Note](./Note.md "Note") or ten.
 Templates can represent races, job training, gear sets, grimoires, and more.

 A template is *applied* to a character.
-Depending on the contents, the template may present [mod](./Mods.md "Mods") dialogues.
+Depending on the contents, the template may present [mod](./Mods.md "Mods") dialogs.
 After handling mod potions, the various template elements are added to the character sheet.
 Once complete, the character sheet is [no longer connected](./Unlinked%20Data.md "Unlinked Data") to the template.

 ## Building a Template
 - Create a new template